PSYCHO-ROOT/CYBEROPS/Module 3-4.md

 * ***File Services*** - SMB, NFS, and DFS
 * ***Web Services*** - FTP, HTTP, and HTTPS
 * ***Management*** - Group policy and Active Directory domain services control

+## 3.4 Windows Security
+### + The netstat Command
+When malware is present in a computer, it will often open communication ports on the host to send and receive data.
+The netstat command can be used to look for inbound or outbound connections that are not authorized. (***Netstat -abno***) When a program is suspected of being malware, a little research can be performed to determine its legitimacy.
+From there, the process can be shut down with Task Manager, and malware removal software can be used to clean the computer.
+### + Event Viewer
+Windows Event Viewer logs the history of application, security, and system events.
+Windows includes two categories of event logs: Windows Logs, and Application and Services Logs.
+Events that are displayed in these logs have a level: information, warning, error, or critical.
+It is also possible to create a custom view.
+This is useful when looking for certain types of events, finding events that happened during a certain time period, displaying events of a certain level, and many other criteria.
+### + Local Security Policy
+A security policy is a set of objectives that ensures the security of a network, the data, and the computer systems in an organization.
+Password guidelines - Any user that must log on to a computer or connect to a network resource should be required to have a password.
+The Account Lockout Policy - in Account Policies to prevent brute-force login attempts.
+The Local Security Policy applet contains many other security settings that apply specifically to the local computer.
+You can configure User Rights, Firewall Rules, and even the ability to restrict the files that users or groups are allowed to run with the AppLocker.